 Eye pain prevention starts with eye protection.
 The following are ways you can prevent eye pain:

-- Avoid giving your child a toy that can injure his or her eyes.
+Avoid giving your child a toy that can injure their eyes.
 Toys with spring-loaded components, toys that shoot, and toy swords, guns, and bouncing balls can all injure a child’s eye.

-- Clean your contacts thoroughly and routinely.
+Clean your contacts thoroughly and routinely.
 Wear your glasses on occasion to allow your eyes time to rest.
-Do not wear contacts longer than they are intended to be worn or used.
+Don’t wear contacts longer than they are intended to be worn or used.